 Cramp - the emerging science

 Exercise Associated Muscle Cramp can be defined as a painful, spasmodic and involuntary contraction of skeletal muscle that occurs during or immediately after exercise (1).
 We’ve all had them, and nobody likes them.
 So what can we do to stop them?
-Lets look at their history.

 An interesting example of this was a study done in South African Ironmen where athletes who cramped during the race were compared to athletes who did not.
 One significant finding was that when athletes with similarly matched training and performance histories were compared, an independent risk factor for cramp was faster racing time (increased exercise intensity) and increased muscle fatigue.
 The authors concluded that the athletes who tried to go faster than their peers who had done the same training more likely to cramp.

-Other factors that require further research are the role of previous muscle injury (which increases cramp), and family and personal history of cramping (suggesting a genetic predisposition) (2).
+Aspects that require further research are the role of previous muscle injury (which increases cramp), and family and personal history of cramping (suggesting a genetic predisposition) (2).

 While not yet proven in the literature, it looks to me that this neuro-muscular response to increased muscular fatigue that causes the cessation of exercise (cramp), is related to the central governor theory.
 This theory states that the brain has a series of conscious and unconscious mechanisms (of which cramp is one) which prevent us from over-reaching (and thus increasing our internal temperature to a catastrophic level) during exercise.